Best Free SEO Tools for Fast Site Audits

 2. Chase Redirect Chains

 Nothing tanks crawl budget faster than a tangled redirect chain.
 Paste suspect URLs into the Redirect Checker and log every hop.
 Highlight 302s that should be permanent, URLs that hop more than twice, and legacy vanity URLs that no longer map anywhere meaningful.
-When a canonical points at a URL that then 302s, mention it explicitly and link to the upcoming canonical vs redirect comparison so devs understand why the issue matters.
+When a canonical points at a URL that then 302s, mention it explicitly and link stakeholders to our canonical and redirect documentation for better understanding.

 3. Validate Metadata at Scale